filipstrand/mflux/README.md

 image.save(path="image.png")
 ```

-For more options on how to configure MFLUX, please see [main.py](src/mflux/run.py).
+For more options on how to configure MFLUX, please see [generate.py](src/mflux/generate.py).

 ### Image generation speed (updated)

 These numbers are based on the non-quantized `schnell` model, with the configuration provided in the code snippet below.
 To time your machine, run the following:
 ```
-time python main.py \
+time mflux-generate \
 --prompt "Luxury food photograph" \
 --model schnell \
 --steps 2 \